rcarrata/rcarrata.github.io/_posts/2023-05-24-supply-chain-2.md

 Syft is compatible with various widely-used package formats in the most popular operating systems and programming languages.
 The list includes

 * APK (Alpine), DEB (Debian), and RPM (Fedora) OS packages.
-* Identification of Linux distributions across Alpine, CentOS, Debian, and RHEL favors.
+* Identification of Linux distributions across Alpine, CentOS, Debian, and RHEL flavors.
 * Go modules
-* Java inJAR, EAR, and WAR variations
+* Java in JAR, EAR, and WAR variations
 * NPM and Yarn packages
 * Python Wheels and Eggs
 * Ruby bundles